You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

 Customers hate when they’re put on hold or being redirected.
 If it takes longer than a minute to connect to the representatives most of the customers will end the call right there.

-Again, no industry-standard, but everything less than a minute gets an A.
+Again, no industry standard, but everything in less than a minute gets an A.